oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

 **Note for Developers: Allocating Resources to Docker Desktop** For systems with 8GB RAM:
 - Allocate at least 6GB RAM to Docker Desktop from the settings (Resources tab) in Docker Desktop.
-- Adjust CPU and swap memory according to your system specifications from the same settings panel.
+- Allocate around 75% of the CPUs and swap memory available on your system specifications from the same settings panel.

 --------------------
 ##### That's it!
 You have successfully installed Oppia using Docker, and ready-to-go for your contributions at Oppia.